Jewish Genealogical Research in Lorraine

 Lorraine just before French Revolution

-To see this map bigger, click on it
+To enlarge this map, click on it

-In 1871,: the Moselle except for the district of Briey, also certain districts of Meurthe (Castle-Saline and Sarrebourg) was annexed from Germany.
-The remaining part of this last department (districts of Nancy, Toul and Lunéville), supplemented by the district of Briey, constitutes then and now the department of Meurthe-et-Moselle.
+In 1871 the Moselle (except for the district of Briey) and certain districts of Meurthe (Château-Salins and Sarrebourg) were annexed to Germany.
+The remaining parts of the Meurthe (Nancy, Toul & Lunéville districts), supplemented by the district of Briey, constitutes then and now the department of Meurthe-et-Moselle.

-After 1914-1918 war, parts of Lorraine which had been annexed (belonged to the ancient County of Créhange) became once again French and formed the new (and current) department of the Moselle.
+After 1914-1918 war, parts of Lorraine which had been annexed (including the ancient County of Créhange) became once again French and formed the new (and current) department of the Moselle.
 Consequences for the genealogists: during the annexation, the civil acts were written in German (sometimes even in Gothic, and very difficult to decipher), and consist of manually supplemented printed paper form; they provide less information than the majority of the French acts and are signed only by the officer.

 Synagogue of Metz

-With regard to the Duchy of Lorraine, after their expulsion in 1477, a very small number of Jews settles in Nancy from 1636 following the French occupation (provisional), but they are frequently expelled later on.
-Others, settle there starting from the end of the XVII century.
-In 1721, 73 households only (indicated by name) are authorized to reside in the Duchy, in 24 localities (families in theory already present in 1680, the others having been expelled), but it is the beginning of a more stable community.
-In the survey of 1753 the number increases to 180 households, in 52 localities.
+With regard to the Duchy of Lorraine, after their expulsion in 1477, a very small number of Jews settles in Nancy, then in other towns or villages, from 1636 following the French occupation (provisional), but they are frequently expelled later on.
+Others, also a small number, settle there starting from the end of the XVII century.
+In 1721, 73 households only (indicated by name) are authorized to reside in the Duchy, in 24 places (families in theory already present in 1680, the others having been expelled), but it is the beginning of more lasting communities.
+In the ruling of 1753 the number increases to 180 households, in 52 places ; that ruling remained theorically in force until the Revolution.
+For more details on the general history of the Jews in Lorraine, see the bibliography references (1) to (12).
+For information on the Jews in various particular communes, see references (24) to (49).

 Names of the Jews